tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

   by pressing `Ctrl+C` before you make a card.
 * `VocabAudio` is left empty.
-  I don't recommend assigning `{audio}` because all default audio sources in Yomichan often provide samples with **incorrect pronunciation** and pitch accent.
+  I don't recommend assigning `{audio}` because all default audio sources in Rikaitan often provide samples with **incorrect pronunciation** and pitch accent.
   For example, you get `はは` instead of `はば` or `ぼせい` instead of `ほせい`.
   It's pretty bad, even harmful for language learning.
-  Furthermore, enabling `{audio}` significantly slows down card creation because Yomichan has to access pronunciation servers and download audio every time.
+  Furthermore, enabling `{audio}` significantly slows down card creation because Rikaitan has to access pronunciation servers and download audio every time.
   Instead you can use [audio sources](anki-japanese-support.html#audio-files) provided by AJT Japanese.

 ### Handlebars

-Usually the term *handlebars* is used to refer to the formatting of Anki cards created by Yomichan.
+Usually the term *handlebars* is used to refer to the formatting of Anki cards created by Rikaitan.
 Handlebars can be configured by going to
 "Settings" > "Anki" > "Configure Anki card templates...".
-Some people may recommend you to modify the handlebars but no matter what you do your settings are going to be broken on next Yomichan update anyway, and you can't prevent it.
+Some people may recommend you to modify the handlebars but no matter what you do your settings are going to be broken on next Rikaitan update anyway, and you can't prevent it.

 Instead, it is advised to modify styling of your Note Type directly in Anki.
 For example, you can remove dictionary bullet points by copying the code below.